The most expensive men’s suits belong to the world of the famous and the super-rich.

 It Is All About the Fabric

-First off, it helps to understand the difference between an affordable suit and an expensive suit.
+First, it helps to understand the difference between an affordable and expensive suit.
 Affordable suits can be found in just about any department store, anywhere in the world.

 They’re completely machine-made and usually take a maximum of three hours to put together.
 There’s no handwork involved, not even in the stitching of the buttons.

-The price means a differ in the small details too.
+The suit price makes a difference in the small details too.
 For instance, the buttonholes are stitched first, then cut.
 This makes them prone to fraying.
-The trims are also poor quality, such as plastic buttons and polyester lining.
+The trims, such as plastic buttons and polyester lining, are also poor quality.